Enterococcus faecalis: DNA repair

-In human blood, E. faecalis is subjected to conditions that damage its DNA, but this damage can be tolerated by the use of DNA repair processes.
+In human blood, E. faecalis is subjected to conditions that damage its DNA.
+This damage can be tolerated by the use of DNA repair processes.
 This damage tolerance depends, in part, on the two protein complex RexAB, encoded by the E. faecalis genome, that is employed in the recombinational repair of DNA double-strand breaks.

 Biofilm formation

-The ability of E. faecalis to form biofilms contributes to its capacity to survive in extreme environments, and facilitates its involvement in persistent bacterial infection, particularly in the case of multi-drug resistant strains.
+The ability of E. faecalis to form biofilms contributes to its capacity to survive in extreme environments.
+This facilitates its involvement in persistent bacterial infection, particularly multidrug-resistant strains.
 Biofilm formation in E. faecalis is associated with DNA release, and such release has emerged as a fundamental aspect of biofilm formation.
 Conjugative plasmid DNA transfer in E. faecalis is enhanced by the release of peptide sex pheromones.

 Historical

-Prior to 1984, enterococci were members of the genus Streptococcus; thus, E. faecalis was known as Streptococcus faecalis.
+Before 1984, enterococci were members of the genus Streptococcus; thus, E. faecalis was known as Streptococcus faecalis.

 In 2013, a combination of cold denaturation and NMR spectroscopy was used to show detailed insights into the unfolding of the E. faecalis homodimeric repressor protein CylR2.

 Genome structure

-The E. faecalis genome consists of 3.22 million base pairs with 3,113 protein-coding genes.
+The E. faecalis genome consists of 3.22 million base pairs and 3,113 protein-coding genes.